-Example 1.
-Exclude locations outside the ranges for coordinates in decimal degrees, as well as records with no latitude or longitude provided.

 Example 2.
-Exclude locations where "location error numerical" is more than 30 meters, keeping any records for which there is no value.
+Flag locations outside the ranges for coordinates in decimal degrees, as well as records with no latitude or longitude provided.

 Example 3.
+Flag locations where "location error numerical" is more than 30 meters, keeping any records for which there is no value.

-Exclude locations where "comments" say "bad location, ignore!"
+Example 4.
+Flag locations where "comments" say "bad location!"